PublicMakings/575.com/README.md

 # 575.com
 A Rasberry Pi-based webserver that takes poetry submissions and converts them to nested filepaths.

+### Before you Begin
+We'll be using Ngrok to connect to tunnel into our network.
+I picked this solution because I don't know too much about securing port-forwarding on my router.
+This solution works, but might not be the best for a permanent project with a stable URL.

 ### Hardware
 1. Raspberry Pi
 2. Power supply